Machine learning with persistent homology and chemical word embeddings improves prediction accuracy and interpretability

-Our results also suggest why the conventional structural descriptors perform especially poorly when predicting \COO adsorption in hMOFs at low pressure.
+Our results also suggest why the conventional structural descriptors perform especially poorly when predicting \COO adsorption in hMOFs at low pressure or in the infinite dilution region.
 The standard structural features describe the pore geometry by the largest sphere to percolate through the materials and the largest sphere that can fit inside its pore system.
+At low pressures and/or in the infinite dilution region, the standard structural features are not able to capture the nuance of the gas molecules aggregating closer to the binding regions of the porous framework.
 In contrast, topological features record the widths of the channels that criss-cross the MOF as well as the sizes of different cavities.
 They also distinguishing between the distribution of channels and voids, by separating 1D and 2D topological features, and record other finer information about their shape.

-As \cref{fig:feature-importance-summary} shows, topological features play a major role in predicting gas adsorption, with the 1-dimensional channels being especially important for adsorption at low pressures in the CoREMOF and hMOF datasets, and 2-dimensions voids being important for the predictions with the BW dataset.
-The differences in feature importances can also be linked back to the data: for example, the CoREMOF MOFs tend to have smaller pores than the BW MOFs.
-Ultimately, there is at least some complementary information being captured by the structural and topological features, as the best models across all the datasets include both.

-Our results also suggest guiding principles for developing MOFs with high adsorption capacity.
-Channels in the material are important for adsorption at lower pressures, while adsorption at higher pressures is more influenced by voids in the material.
-For a MOF to have high adsorption capacity across pressures, a structure with diverse pore geometry, with both channels and voids, may be important.